IDT-ITI/Text-XAI-Video-Summaries/README.md

 - This repository provides code and trained models from our paper **"An Experimental Study on Generating Plausible Textual Explanations for Video Summarization"**, by Thomas Eleftheriadis, Evlampios Apostolidis and Vasileios Mezaris, accepted for publication in the Proceedings of the IEEE Int.
 Conf. on Content-Based Multimedia Indexing (CBMI 2025), Dublin, Ireland, Oct.
 2025.
 - This software can be used to generate plausible textual explanations for the outcomes of a video summarization model.
 More specifically, our framework produces: a) visual explanations including the video fragments that influenced the most the decisions of the summarizer, using the model-specific (attention-based) and model-agnostic (LIME-based) explanation methods from [Tsigos et al. (2024)](https://www.frontiersin.org/journals/signal-processing/articles/10.3389/frsip.2024.1433388/full), and b) plausible textual explanations by integrating a state-of-the-art Large Multimodal Model (Llava-OneVision) and prompting it to produce natural language descriptions of the produced visual explanations.
 The plausibility of a visual explanation is quantified by measuring the semantic overlap between its textual description and the textual description of the corresponding video summary, using two sentence embedding methods (SBERT, SimCSE).
 With this framework, a state-of-the-art method (CA-SUM) and two datasets (SumMe, TVSum) for video summarization, we ran experiments to examine whether the more faithful explanations are also the more plausible ones, and identify the most appropriate approach for generating plausible textual explanations for video summarization.
 - This repository includes:
-  - Details about the main dependencies of the released code
+  - Details about the main dependencies of the released code.
-  - Information for obtaining the videos of the utilized datasets
+  - Information for obtaining the videos of the utilized datasets.
-  - The employed features and pretrained models in our experiments
+  - The employed features and pretrained models in our experiments.
-  - Instructions for producing visual and textual explanations for the videos of the utilized datasets, as well as for individual videos
+  - Instructions for producing visual and textual explanations for the videos of the utilized datasets, as well as for individual videos.
-  - Instructions for obtaining the reported evaluation process
+  - Instructions for obtaining the reported evaluation process.
-  - Other details (citation, licence, acknowledgement)
+  - Other details (citation, licence, acknowledgement).

 ## Main dependencies
 The code was developed, checked and verified on an `Ubuntu 20.04.6` PC with an `NVIDIA RTX 4090` GPU and an `i5-12600K` CPU.
 All dependencies can be found inside the [requirements.txt](requirements.txt) file, which can be used to set up the necessary virtual enviroment.